rdkcentral/rdk-halif-device_settings/docs/pages/FrontPanelDisplay_halSpec.md

 ### Build Requirements

 The source code must build into a shared library for Device Settings as Front Panel Display is a part of Device Settings and must be named as `libdshal.so`.
-The build mechanism shall be independent of Yocto.
+The build mechanism must be independent of Yocto.

 ### Variability Management

-Any changes in the `API`s should be reviewed and approved by the component architects.`DeviceSettings Front Panel Display` should return the dsERR_OPERATION_NOT_SUPPORTED error code if any of the interface APIs are not supported by the underlying hardware.
+Any changes in the `API`s must be reviewed and approved by the component architects. `DS FPD` must return the dsERR_OPERATION_NOT_SUPPORTED error code if any of the interface `API`s are not supported by the underlying hardware.

 ### Platform or Product Customization